A joint analysis of 3D clustering and galaxy x CMB-lensing cross-correlations with DESI DR1 galaxies: Theory and models

 \subsection{RSD power spectrum}

-An advantage of having spectroscopic data is the ability to use redshifts of tracers in addition to their angular coordiates to compute the 3D power spectrum, once a fiducial cosmology has been assumed to convert the angles and redshifts into Cartesian coordinates.
-There are two caveats that must be taken into account, the first being the effect of deviations between the assumed fiducial cosmology and true cosmology on the inferred power spectrum (the ``Alcock-Paczyński'' (AP) effect \cite{Alcock79}), and the second being distortions/anisotropy introduced due to line-of-sight peculiar velocities affecting the radial distances inferred from redshifts (``Redshift-space Distortions (RSD)'').
+An advantage of having spectroscopic data is the ability to use redshifts of tracers in addition to their angular coordinates to compute the 3D power spectrum, once a fiducial cosmology has been assumed to convert the angles and redshifts into Cartesian coordinates.
+There are two caveats that must be taken into account: (1) the conversion of galaxy redshifts and angles into physical distances when estimating $P(\bk)$ requires the assumption of a reference cosmology.
+Deviations between this fiducial and the true cosmology introduces geometrical distortions that must be accounted for when comparing the theoretical power spectra to those measured from the data (the ``Alcock-Paczyński'' (AP) effect \cite{Alcock79}); (2) Distortions/anisotropy are introduced due to line-of-sight peculiar velocities affecting the radial distances inferred from redshifts (``Redshift-space Distortions (RSD)'').
 We handle the first of these by rescaling the theoretical power spectrum and coordinates by scaling factors\footnote{Note that in the literature surrounding 3D clustering analyses one often encounters similarly defined parameters, $\alpha_{\parallel}$ and $\alpha_{\perp}$, that differ from $q_{\parallel,\perp}$ by factors of $r_d^{\rm fid}/r_d$, where $r_d$ refers to the sound horizon scale at the drag epoch.
 The ``standard BAO analyses'' assume a fiducial template linear power spectrum and then vary $\alpha_{\parallel,\perp}$ to simulate how changes in sound horizon and $q_{\parallel,\perp}$ affect the BAO signal.
 Cosmological constraints are then obtained by interpreting the $\alpha_{\parallel}$ and $\alpha_{\perp}$ constraints under the assumption of a specific cosmological model.
 In our analysis we use the ``direct fitting'' technique in which the cosmology and linear power spectrum are directly and consistently varied and thus the effect of the changing sound horizon scale is already accounted for.
 We refer readers to \S4 of \cite{KP5s2-Maus} and Appendix~C of \cite{Chen22} for further discussion on this matter and the advantages of our method.}

 RSD is handled by a boost of the displacements in the LOS direction:

 The redshift-space galaxy-galaxy power spectrum is then given by

 where $\Delta_s = \Psi_s(\bq_1) - \Psi_s(\bq_2)$.
 The full expression for the \texttt{velocileptors} LPT model, including counterterms and stochastic terms that control the sensitivity to small-scale (galaxy/halo formation) physics, is presented in ref.~\cite{KP5s2-Maus}.
 The combination of full-shape and post-reconstruction BAO modeling is also described in \S5.4 of ref.~\cite{KP5s2-Maus}.